amiralles/rubyblue/README.md

 # rubyblue
-Modified version of the rubyblue color scheme.
+Modified version of the rubyblue color scheme for the Vim editor.